m-bers/broadway-baseimage/README.md

     apt-get update
     # install GTK3 apps and run them here
     ...

 Go to http://localhost:8185 in your browser

 ### Building an image:

-After building broadway-baseimage with `docker build -t broadway-baseimage .`, create a Dockerfile, entrypoint script, and any other assets you want (like a docker-compose.yml).
+Create a Dockerfile, entrypoint script, and any other assets you want (like a docker-compose.yml).
 In your entrypoint script, make sure you first run the baseimage script before your own commands, as in docker-virt-manager:

     #!/bin/bash
     /usr/local/bin/start